-With podcasting such a popular medium for communication, I decided to give it a try.
-At UCL, I’ve been asked to manage my department’s recruitment efforts into our undergraduate and masters programmes, and podcasting seemed a good way to reach some people in our audience.
+With podcasting now such a popular medium for communication, I decided to give it a try.
+At UCL, I’ve been asked to manage my department’s recruitment efforts into our undergraduate and masters programmes, and podcasting seemed a good way to reach key people in our audience.
 This week, we launch “WeAreSTS: Science and Technology Studies at University College London (UCL)”.
 In this post, I summarise some of my thoughts about getting this to the launchpad.

 Fretting about Equipment